jule64/findivey/README.md

     python yourpath/findivey.py

-OR

-add this line to your .bash/.zsh profile file
+or just add this line to your .bash/.zsh profile file

 	findivey () { python yourpath/findivey }

-and just type "findivey" in your command line to run it
+and type "findivey" in your command line to run it

 Dependencies: